 2 Liela str., Jelgava, LV-3001

-… and inform International Cooperation Centre about upcoming dispatch.
+Please, inform the International Cooperation Centre about any upcoming dispatches.

-All international students are supposed to obtain the student card (ISIC).
-This card is very useful during the stay in Latvia.
-This student card gives various discounts at theatres, cinemas, etc. The card also gives a discount when a student travels by bus or train within the country and within the towns.
-ISIC student card is necessary also for getting access to the university library and Sports centre.
-For more information concerning obtaining the card contact International Cooperation Centre.
+All international students are required to obtain the international student identity card (ISIC).
+This card is very useful during your stay in Latvia and can provide you with various discounts in theatres, cinemas, etc. The card also gives a discount when a student travels by bus or train within the country and towns.
+The card is also necessary for accessing the university library and the sports centre.
+To get the ISIC card, the student must fill in an application form after arriving in Latvia.
+For more information concerning obtaining the card, contact the International Cooperation Centre.
+More information about ISIC: https://isic.lv/

 There are several medical institutions in Jelgava where you can receive medical services: